wusted/kubernetes-install/26-argocd/README.md

 CLI:
 $ argocd app get guestbook
-$ argocd app sync guestbook
+$ argocd app sync guestbook  # Enable auto-sync can be set in the UI inside of the App > App Details.

 In both outputs a list of the Kubernetes Resources from the Source(Manifest file, Helm Chart, Kustomize Apps, etc.)
 In the GUI a display chart of the Source Dependencies and Components from the Kubernetes Cluster can be visualized.

 $ kubectl --kubeconfig kubeconfig.yaml get apps -n argocd
 $ kubectl --kubeconfig kubeconfig.yaml describe apps -n argocd